AmanTank187/tracer/README.md

 ## A better way to write existing code?:

-- Split the front end and back end
+- Split the front end and back end.
--- Javascript on the front end and Rails on the backend -- Make API calls from the frontend with Javascript.
+ - Javascript on the front end and Rails on the backend.
+ - Make API calls from the frontend with Javascript.
+-